vasilis-exo/magnolia-spa/README.md

 mgnl jumpstart -s
 ```

-Chose `magnolia-community-demo-webapp` as the version to download.
+Choose `magnolia-community-demo-webapp` as the version to download.

 (Magnolia is downloaded.)